 Warwick Castle: One of England's best-preserved medieval castles, with dungeons, elegant 17th century Great Hall and State Rooms, 'Victorian Weekend Party', 'Kingmaker', towers, ramparts, beautiful gardens, Birds of Prey Shows and Trebuchet.

-Warwick town: visit Lord Leycester Hospital and Master’s Garden (14th and 15th century timbered buildings clustered around the Norman gateway into Warwick); The Mill Garden in Mill Street, on the banks of the River Avon beneath the walls of Warwick Castle; St Mary’s Church with magnificent views from the 134 foot tower; and Hill Close Gardens (16 restored hidden hedged gardens used by Victorians).
+Warwick town: visit Lord Leycester Hospital and Master’s Garden (14th and 15th century timbered buildings clustered around the Norman gateway into Warwick); The Mill Garden in Mill Street, on the banks of the River Avon beneath the walls of Warwick Castle; St Mary’s Church with magnificent views from the 134 foot tower; and Hill Close Gardens (a rare opportunity to visit sixteen restored Victorian hedged pleasure gardens).

 Kenilworth Castle (English Heritage): spectacular ruins of a vast medieval fortress and Elizabethan Palace.
 Climb 18 metres up into the tower.
 Stroll through the recreated Elizabethan Garden.